 - The fit and style of pants and shorts must be modest and school appropriate.
 Boys and girls must wear pants at or near the waist, and a belt may be required if pants slip too low as described above.
-Pants that are thin or skin tight are not modest and are therefore not school appropriate. - Students may wear shorts or pants in any approved school solid color.
+Pants that are thin or skin tight are not modest and therefore not school-appropriate.
+Students should dress for school to honor God, classmates and GCS standards, not to draw attention to themselves. - Students may wear shorts or pants in any approved school solid color.
 Approved solid colors are: black, navy, khaki, gray and blue denim.
-All pants, shorts and capris, are to be a solid color-no pattern.
-Skorts are permitted in pre-kindergarten to 5th grade, but not in grades 6th, 7th, or 8th. - Shorts must be of modest length as per administrator discretion.
+All pants, shorts, and capris are to be a solid color-no pattern.
+Skorts are permitted in pre-kindergarten to 5th grade, but not in grades 6th, 7th, or 8th. - Fabric for pants should be cotton-blend or 100% cotton or blue denim.
+Nylon and knit fabric is not permitted. - Shorts are to be of modest length as per administrator discretion.
 Parents are responsible to keep their sons or daughters in the appropriate length shorts during growth spurts or as the year progresses.
-The warming spring months are not an excuse for shorts that have become too short and therefore out of dresscode.
+The warming spring months are not an excuse for shorts that have become too short and therefore out of dress-code.

 - All pants and shorts must be hemmed and in good repair.
-No holes, rips or frayed hems, or cut-off shorts are permitted. - Denim that is distressed is not permitted. - Athletic shorts or pants of any kind are not permitted.
+No holes, rips or frayed hems, or cut-off shorts is not permitted. - Denim that is distressed so as to create thin spots or holes is not permitted. - Soccer shorts or pants of any kind are not permitted.